gvwilson/sensibleadventures/short-stories/arecibo.md

 "Feh."
-The old woman picks up the walking stick and skin bag that are half of everything she can call her own.
+The old woman picks up the walking stick and skin bag that are half of everything she owns.
 "Alinta thinks *everyone* is a bad spirit.
-Come on, let's go meet them."
+Come on, let's say hello."

 The stranger isn't in camp.
 "I told him to wait for you,"
-Alinta says without preamble,
+Alinta says,
 her voice as sharp as the stone knife in her hand.
-"I told him it's a powerful place, you shouldn't go there without her, you'll make the ancestors angry, but no,
+"I told him it's a powerful place, you shouldn't go there without her, but he didn't listen."
-*he* wanted to see the *sunset*."
-She sets aside her knife,
+She sets her knife aside,
-grabs the feet of the gweela she is dressing with one hand, and pulls hard with the other.
+grabs the gweela's feet with one hand, and pulls hard with the other.
 The bird's skin comes off
-with a sound that never fails to make the old woman's stomach turn.
+with a sound that makes the old woman's stomach turn.

-The old woman sighs to herself.
+She sighs to herself.
-The half-dozen people doing chores within earshot have paused their conversations to listen to Alinta.
+The half-dozen people doing chores within earshot have paused to listen to Alinta.
-They will follow her once the old woman joins the ancestors, and in her heart, the old woman knows that will be the end of the stones.
+They will follow her when the old woman dies, and in her heart, she knows that will be the end of the stones.

 She jerks her chin at the dripping carcass in Alinta's hands.
 "Enough there for company?"